jdjakub/phd-thesis/ch-bl.md

 In most cases, the base platform will provide some way of viewing and modifying state, but this is typically inconvenient to use.
 The next step in bootstrapping a self-sustainable system involves implementing temporary infrastructure that lets us work with state more conveniently.

-## Early Computing and \acs{COLA}
+## Early Computing, Squeak, and \acs{COLA}
 Temporary infrastructure to support in-system development can be found in many developments of self-sustainable systems.
 A historical example is the Teletype loader for the Altair 8800.
 Here, the base platform was the Altair hardware with its memory and native CPU instructions.
 The only way to modify state through the platform was through the use of hardware switches at the front of the computer (Figure\ \ref{fig:altair}), which could be used to read and set values in a given range of memory.

-Programming _in-system_ looked like the tedious setting of switches to poke numerical instructions to memory.
+Here, programming _in-system_ looked like the tedious setting of switches to poke numerical instructions to memory.
 To make entering programs easier, the recommended first step when using the Altair 8800 was to manually input instructions for a *boot loader* that communicated over the serial port.
 When finished, this could be run to load instructions from a paper tape.
 From here, programmers could write instructions more conveniently using a Teletype terminal and have them loaded into the Altair memory.

+The history of Squeak \parencite{SqueakDev} mentions temporary infrastructure via Smalltalk, such as a throwaway memory allocator:

+> By following this plan, facilities became available just as they were needed.
+For example, the interpreter and object memory were debugged using a temporary memory allocator that had no way to reclaim garbage.
+However, since the system only executed a few byte codes, it never got far enough to run out of memory, Likewise, while the translator was being prepared, most of the bugs in the interpreter and object memory were found and fixed by running them in Smalltalk.

+Furthermore, Smalltalk is a programming *system,* famous for its interface including its class/method browser.
+Thus it is likely that the Squeak developers did not need to invest as much work in viewing/debugging infrastructure as we would expect for most platforms.

-In the \ac{COLA} architecture\ \parencite[Section\ 6.1 "Bootstrapping"]{COLAs}, there is a four-step process, the first three of which appear to be throwaway.
+In the \ac{COLA} architecture, there is a four-step process, the first three of which appear to be throwaway \ \parencite[Section\ 6.1 "Bootstrapping"]{COLAs}.
 This includes a compiler for their state model in C++.
 This is aptly "jettisoned without remorse" once it has been re-implemented in itself, though it is unclear how a state model can perform computation (only after this do they implement the "behavioural layer").
 Regardless, this clearly echoes the bootstrapping process for programming languages (Section\ \ref{concepts-and-terminology}).

 The problem with these steps is that they are hard to port to a context involving structured, graphical notation and interactive system evolution.
 Our task is to get the system into a state where the platform, in a sense, can be "jettisoned" in terms of our attention, even though the platform-implemented substrate will be running in the background.